siemens/ix/packages/documentation/docs/controls/_breadcrumb_styleguide.md

 ### Main elements

 The breadcrumb consists of at least one item.
 Each item contains a breadcrumb label.
-All but the last item in the breadcrumb path are followed by a chevron icon.
+All but the last item in the breadcrumb path are always followed by a chevron icon.

 ### Sizing